stassa/louise/README.md

    'S'(A,B):-'A'(A,C),'B'(C,B).
    true.
    ```

+   With predicate invention Louise can shift its inductive bias to learn
+   programs that are not possible to learn from its initial set of background
+   knowledge and metarules.

    See `data/examples/anbn.pl` for the `'S'/2` example.

    See the section [Dynamic learning and predicate
    invention](#dynamic-learning-and-predicate-invention) for more information on
    predicate invention in Louise.

-5. Louise can unfold programs to eliminate their invented predicates.
+5. Louise can unfold programs to eliminate invented predicates.
 This is a
-   version of the `anbn` grammar in the previous example with the invented
+   version of the program in the previous example with the invented predicate
-   predicate `'$1'/2` eliminated by unfolding:
+   `'$1'/2` eliminated by unfolding:

    ```prolog
    ?- learn_dynamic('S'/2).